-In this course, students will review how to This course consists of the rules of algebra with an emphasis on linear functions.
-Students will learn to solve linear equations.
-In addition, students in this course will evaluate, analyze, and graph functions and relations.
+This course focuses on the rules of algebra with an emphasis on solving linear equations.
+In addition, students in this course will evaluate, analyze, and graph equations and relations.
 Applications of systems of equations will be studied using both algebra and analytic geometry.
-Data analysis and linear regression will be explored using the graphing calculator.
+Data analysis and linear regression will be explored using Desmos.
 Students will extend the properties of exponents to rational exponents.